morgulbrut/kicadWorkshop/KiCadWorkshop_en.md

 ## Schematic to layout
 - Before KiCAD 5 it was needed to generate a netlist and load it into the layout.
-- KiCAS 5 can do it in one step.
+- KiCAD 5 can do it in one step.

 ## Layout editor
 ![](images/layout_editor.png)